JoseluGames/MinecraftModdingDoneRight/Readme.md

 ##Want to help?

 I'm not a programming professional neither a modding expert, I'm just a modding hobbyist, if you have a suggestion please make an issue and I will take care of it.

+##Things to do

+1. Choose Minecraft version to work with: http://www.strawpoll.me/10594726
+2. Setup Gradle.
+3. Have a beautiful Readme.